Presentation: Patient of Asian ethnicity requiring carbamazepine

 - At the time of writing, the National Genomic Test Directory does not include pharmacogenomic testing for HLA-B*15:02 or HLA-A*31:01 variants, although tests may be available via your regional Genomic Laboratory Hub or other local laboratories (such as histocompatibility or immunogenetics laboratories).

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- For more information on genomic testing for the HLA-B*15:02 and HLA-A*31:01 variants, including how identification of these alleles affects patient management, see Results: Patient requiring carbamazepine with a known variant in the HLA-B*15:02 or HLA-A*31:01 allele.
+- For more information on genomic testing for the HLA-B*15:02 and HLA-A*31:01 variants, including how identification of these alleles affects patient management, see Patient requiring carbamazepine with a known variant in the HLA-B*15:02 or HLA-A*31:01 allele.

-- Information about patient eligibility and test indications was correct at the time of writing.
+- Information about patient eligibility and test indications were correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.

 Resources